Milosmithy58/EDIS/edis/README.md

 > ⚠️ Never commit your `.env` file.
 Secrets stay local or move into secret managers.

+## Managing API Keys Securely (Dev & Wix)

+### Local development

+- Populate `.env` with a strong `ADMIN_TOKEN`, a 32-byte base64 `SECRETBOX_KEY`, and the desired `KEYS_STORE_PATH` (defaults to `./secrets/keys.enc`).
+- Start the stack with `npm run dev:all`, then visit `http://localhost:5173/admin-login` and enter the admin token.
+The in-memory session unlocks the **Admin → API Keys** screen.
+- Use the write-only form to rotate provider credentials.
+Keys are encrypted with AES-256-GCM and stored at `KEYS_STORE_PATH`; the raw secrets never appear in responses or logs.
+- Existing adapters (Visual Crossing, NewsAPI, GNews) pull credentials from the secure store at runtime.
+If the store is empty on first run, any values from `.env` seed the encrypted file.

+### Wix (Velo)

+- Create `backend/edis/keys.jsw` with server-side methods to `setKey` and `testKey`, validating the same admin token before updating Wix Secrets Manager entries (`VC_KEY`, `NEWSAPI_KEY`, `GNEWS_KEY`).
+- Call those backend functions from the Wix admin UI; never surface stored secrets in the browser.
+- Provider fetchers on Wix should resolve credentials from the secrets manager at call time so live traffic never depends on client-supplied keys.

 ### Webz.io setup

 - Endpoint: `https://api.webz.io/newsApiLite` with `token`, `q`, optional `ts`, and pagination via the `'next'` URL.